miljantekic/minimax-client-js/task-tracker.md

 - Added invoice payment tracking functionality
 - Created comprehensive type definitions for all invoice-related entities
 - Designed for easy integration with the MinimaxClient class
-- Added example usage in `examples/invoice-example.ts`
+- Added example usage in `examples/invoice-example.js`
-- Created a helper script (`run-example.js`) to compile and run TypeScript examples
+- Created a helper script to run the example directly via npm scripts
-- Note: When testing with the example script, we encountered a 404 error when trying to access the invoices endpoint.
-This may be due to API access restrictions or incorrect endpoint configuration.
-The client implementation is correct, but actual API access depends on user credentials and permissions.

 ### N39-N45 (Tasks #39-#45)
 Implemented the complete Customers API module: